GTmac/HARP/README.md

 We use SFDP for graph coarsening in this implementation.
 Note that SFDP is included as a binary file under ``/bin``;
 please choose the proper binary file according to your operation system.
-Currently we have the binary files under OSX and Linux.
+Currently we have the binary files under OSX, Linux and Windows.
-If you need to run HARP on a different platform, please let me know.

 # Citation
-If you find HARP userful in your research, please cite our paper:
+If you find HARP useful in your research, please cite our paper:

 	@inproceedings{harp,
 		title={HARP: Hierarchical Representation Learning for Networks},